-Following is a description of the valuation methodologies used for asset measured at fair value.
+The following is a description of the valuation methodologies used for assets measured at fair value.

 Common stock: Valued at the closing price reported on the New York Stock Exchange.

 Government securities: Valued using pricing models maximizing the use of observable inputs for similar securities.